kafka-ops/julie/docs/futures/what-acl-management.rst

 What ACLs are created
 ^^^^^^^^^^^^^^^^^^^^^
-Kafka Topology Builder will assign the following ACLs:
+Julie Ops will assign the following ACLs:

 * each principal in the `consumers` list will get `READ` and `DESCRIBE` permissions on each topic.
 In addition `READ` access on every consumer group (by default) or the group specified in the topology.